Monitor performance in web applications

 Measures the time between a web request entering your application and the response being returned.

 The points show a moving average.
-If there are a lot of requests, there might be some that deviate from the average without an obvious peak or dip in the graph.
+If there are many requests, there might be some that deviate from the average without an obvious peak or dip in the graph.